The Stable Symplectic category and a conjecture of Kontsevich: Appendix : Grothendieck-Teichm uller groups

 The affine groupscheme $\mF$ has a $\Gm$-action, and the associated commutative Hopf algebra of functions $\Qsymm \otimes \Q$ is dual to the universal enveloping algebra of its Lie algebra $\mf$.
 That is the free associative $\Q$-algebra:

-of rational noncommutative symmetric functions \cite{BR,CPrim,Hz}, with diagonal defined by the juxtaposition coproduct.
-The (self-dual) Hopf algebra $\Symm$ of classical symmetric functions is dual to the abelianization of $\Nsymm$: the abelianization $\mf \to \mf_\ab$ defines a homomorphism $U(\mf) \to U(\mf_\ab)$ dual to the inclusion of the symmetric functions in the quasisymmetric ones.
+of rational noncommutative symmetric functions \cite{BR,CPrim}, with diagonal defined by the juxtaposition coproduct.
+The (self-dual) Hopf algebra $\Symm$ of classical symmetric functions is dual to the abelianization of $\Nsymm$: the abelianization $\mf \to \mf_\ab$ defines a homomorphism $U(\mf) \to U(\mf_\ab)$ dual to the inclusion of the symmetric functions in the quasisymmetric ones, defining a quotient